 Dublin is an energetic, wondrous, and culturally rich global city.
 There is no shortage of activities to choose from when planning a trip to this Irish capital.
 Whether you plan to explore Dublin in 3 days, or more, this Dublin itinerary will guarantee that you make the most of your time here.

 Learn Irish history, folklore, and myths on a guided-tour.
 Discover the beauty of Ireland’s dramatic landscape on a day-trip.
 Drink Guinness and Jameson like the locals do.
 Enjoy a traditional Irish meal while watching traditional Irish dancers perform.

 Your days will be spent on exciting outings visiting all the landmarks this charming city has to offer!
-Don’t forget to pack your camera, the beauty of this country is unreal, and there will be new photo-opts everywhere you look!
+It is often dubbed as expensive, but you can definitely keep costs low in Dublin.

 Whether you’re spending three days in Dublin or more, this is a trip you won’t forget!
 If you plan to continue your Irish trip onto other areas of the country, be sure to check out our ultimate Ireland travel guide!